-In compliance with the FAST Act, states are required to use a data-driven, strategic, and performance-focused approach to improving safety on all roads.
-Safety projects have been an on-going high priority for funding in the SKATS RTSP and TIP.

-State DOTs and MPOs are expected to use safety data to inform their transportation planning and programming decision making and directly link investments that will result in the greatest possible reduction in fatalities and serious injuries.
-States and MPOs are required to establish safety performance targets and are expected to make significant progress towards reducing fatalities and serious injuries for all modes.
-Each year, the MPO can either agree to support the State DOT target or establish a numerical target specific to the MPO planning area.
-MPOs' targets are reported to the State DOT, which must be able to provide the targets to FHWA, upon request.
+In compliance with the FAST Act, states are required to use a data-driven, strategic, and performance-focused approach to improving safety for all users on all roads.
+State DOTs and MPOs are expected to use safety data to inform their transportation planning and programming decisions and direct investments that will result in the greatest possible reduction in fatalities and serious injuries.
+States, transit agencies and MPOs are required to establish safety performance targets and are expected to make significant progress towards reducing fatalities and serious injuries for all modes.
+(See section I.B: Performance Base Planning for more information.)